Miksuu/Path-Of-Exile-2-RPC/README.md

 - [ ] Add support for the official client

+## Acknowledgements
-Thanks to [adainrivers](https://github.com/adainrivers/poe2-data) for providing the maps.
+- [adainrivers](https://github.com/adainrivers/poe2-data) — for providing the maps.
+- [Miksuu](https://github.com/Miksuu) — for contributing to the code.